Uncle-T36/legacygrid-school-management/README.md

 ---

 **⚠️ IMPORTANT**: This system contains sensitive financial data and is protected by strict access controls.
-Only authorized personnel should have access to production credentials and billing information.
+Only authorized personnel should have access to production credentials and billing features.
+Unauthorized use is strictly prohibited and subject to legal action.